Radiology Safety Guidelines

 Pregnancy and radiology

-For any scans involving the use of radiation (x-ray, CT, interventional radiology, mammography, DEXA, nuclear medicine, PET/CT), you will be required to rule out the possibility that you are pregnant.
+For scans involving the use of radiation, we will need to rule out the possibility that you may be pregnant.